 Tip 3.
 Pay attention to the materials used in the work lamp and how is the finish of this is

-The best LEDs used on vehicle lights come from manufacturers CREE, Philips, Epistar or Osram.
+The best LEDs used on vehicle lighting come from manufacturers CREE, Philips, Epistar or Osram.
 The LEDs produced by the above names are known for their long life and light intensity.
-In cheap LED work lights, in many cases these LEDs are not used and you will therefore notice that the light intensity decreases the longer you use the light.
+In cheap LED worklights, these LEDs are often not used and you will therefore notice that the light intensity decreases the longer you use the light.
 Also, these weaker LEDs are mounted on blank universal circuit boards with fewer solder joints.
-As a result, the LED worklight is less resistant to vibration.
-In the comparison below, photos have been taken of various circuit boards.
-Here you can clearly see a difference in finish.
+The result of this is that the LED work light is less resistant to vibrations.
+In the comparison below, photos were taken of various printed circuit boards.
+Here you can clearly see the difference in finish.

 What stands out:

 - Printed circuit boards are poorly finished at 'cheap LED work lights'